About Us

 Our History

-The story of Durham & Northumberland Archery Association reflects the growth of archery across our counties and the dedication of generations of archers.
+The story of Durham & Northumberland Archery Association reflects the growth of the sport across our counties and the dedication of generations of archers, volunteers, coaches and organisers.

-Many local archery clubs were formed during this period.
-As participation increased, the county association of Durham came into existence in 1949, with Cleadon Archery Club playing a key role in supporting the fledgling organisation.
+As participation increased, the Durham county association came into existence, with Cleadon Archery Club playing an important role in supporting the fledgling organisation.

-In 1949, the first formal County Shoot was held at Houghall College, Durham.
-The county championships in those early years were shot as a Double York round.
+The first formal County Shoot was held that year at Houghall College, Durham.
+The championships were shot as a Double York round.

-By 1952, the Durham Archery Association was formally established, later becoming the Durham & Northumberland Archery Association (DNAA).
+By 1952, the association had become the Durham & Northumberland Archery Association .

 Jack Flinton, originally from Yorkshire, became the first Durham & Northumberland County President.